vickyadr/rust_api/Readme.md

-Actix Web Template to build RestApi using Postgresql and Sqlx.
+Actix Web RestApi template using Postgresql and Sqlx.

 Small Note :
 1. "handler" folder for API response